Skip to main content

 The Data Layer provided when a Transaction is confirmed is optimized for use with Google Analytics 4 and not for Meta.
 In order to make the data compatible with Meta's platform, a more complex Google Tag Manager setup utilizing Variables is required.

-Step 1: Create the Order Value Variable
+Step 1: Create the Order Value and Transaction ID Variables

 This Variable will pass the Order total to Meta.